eclectic-kitty/notes/Exhibition Essay - Prep!.md

 ## Extra scribbles
 This initial uncertainty persisted I entered deeper into the space, beginning with the piece Zapatistas, which greeted me with seemingly disconnected mountainous displays of ceramics and hanging cutouts of Zapatista women.

+Thus, each audience member is free to make their own way through the exhibition.